spotify/klio/docs/src/userguide/pipeline/metrics.rst

 ------------------------

 Klio collects :ref:`some metrics <default-metrics-collected>` by default.
-When running on Dataflow, these metrics will be :ref:`automatically available <dataflow-metrics-ui>` in the job's UI as custom counters, as well as custom metrics in Stackdriver monitoring.
+When running on Dataflow, these metrics will be :ref:`automatically available <dataflow-metrics-ui>` in the job's UI as custom counters, as well as custom metrics in Stackdriver Monitoring.

 .. _default-metrics-collected: